 Direct Contributions (including Matching Fund)

-Received contributions: non-US$ contributions for 2000-2018 and Q1-Q3 2019 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
-For 2014-2018 and Q1-Q3 2019, where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.
+Received contributions: non-US$ contributions for 2000-2021 and Q1-Q2 2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
+For 2014-2021 and Q1-Q2 2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.

-Future contributions: non-US$ Direct Contribution and Matching Fund pledges for Q4 2019 and years 2020 and beyond are expressed in US$ equivalents using the applicable 'forecast rates' from Bloomberg as at 30 September 2019 or using the rates applicable to any hedge agreement in place.
+Future contributions (for pledges at the June 2020 donor pledging conference): non-US$ Direct Contribution and Matching Fund pledges for Q3-Q4 2022 and for years 2023 and beyond are expressed in US$ equivalents using the spot rates from Bloomberg as at 30 June 2022 or using the rates applicable to any hedge agreement in place.

-Received contributions: non-US$ contributions for 2000-2018 and Q1-Q3 2019 are expressed in US$ equivalents as confirmed by the IBRD (World Bank)
+Received contributions: non-US$ contributions for 2000-2021 and Q1-Q2 2022 are expressed in US$ equivalents as confirmed by the IBRD (World Bank)

-Future contributions: non-US$ contributions for Q4 2019 and years 2020 and beyond are expressed in US$ equivalents as follows:
+Future contributions: non-US$ contributions for Q3-Q4 2022 and for years 2023 and beyond are expressed in US$ equivalents as follows:

-Where the contribution agreement has been signed: contributions are expressed in US$ equivalents using the exchange rates at the time of signing the respective donor grant agreements
+- For signed contribution agreements: contributions are expressed in US$ equivalents using the exchange rates at the time of signing the respective donor grant agreements.

-Where the contribution agreement has not yet been signed: contributions are expressed in US$ equivalents using the applicable 'forecast rates' from Bloomberg as at 30 September 2019
+- For contribution agreements not yet signed: contributions are expressed in US$ equivalents using the applicable spot rates from Bloomberg as at 30 June 2022.

-While IFFIm grants are irrevocable and legally binding, they are subject to a Grant Payment Condition that can potentially reduce the amount due in the event that a programme country is in protracted arrears with the International Monetary Fund.
-As of 30 September 2019, IFFIm donor grant payments are reduced by 1.5%, however such reductions are not reflected in future contributions figures.
+While IFFIm grants are irrevocable and legally binding, they are subject to a Grant Payment Condition that can potentially reduce the amount due by the donor in the event that a Gavi-supported programme country is in protracted arrears with the International Monetary Fund.
+As of 29 June 2021, there is no longer any reduction applied, as all countries from the reference portfolio have cleared their arrears with the IMF.